angr/angr/pyvex/README.md

 - converting from string to tag is currently very slow (a hastily written consecutive bunch of strcmps)
 - IRCallee assumes that addresses are 64-bytes long, and will corrupt memory otherwise.
 This can be fixed by writing a getter/setter instead of using the macroed ones.
 - deepCopying a binder IRExpr seems to crash VEX
+- equality (for those things that easily have it) should be implemented as a rich comparator